 New Mexico passes major oil and gas reform, protecting families from climate pollution.

 Governor Michelle Lujan Grisham was a critical force in passing this bill.
-Governor Lujan Grisham has been a longstanding supporter of Moms Clean Air Force, and New Mexico Clean Air Moms are grateful to her for putting the health and safety of New Mexico’s children first.
+Governor Lujan Grisham has been a longstanding supporter of Moms Clean Air Force, and New Mexico moms are grateful to her for putting the health and safety of New Mexico’s children first.

-New Mexico Clean Air Moms proudly stood beside Governor Lujan Grisham as she signed her January, 2019, Executive Order to join the U.S. Climate Alliance, committing New Mexico to the goals of the Paris Climate Agreement.
+New Mexico moms proudly stood beside Governor Lujan Grisham as she signed her January 2019, Executive Order to join the U.S. Climate Alliance, committing New Mexico to the goals of the Paris Climate Agreement.
 New Mexico will reduce statewide emissions by 45% by 2030 over 2005 levels, as well as implement stronger methane regulations for the oil and gas industry.